-Research4Life is thrilled to announce the launch of a MOOC (Massive Open Online Course) that will equip existing and future users of the Research4Life programmes (Hinari, AGORA, OARE, ARDI and GOALI) with the knowledge and skills required to access and use the platform efficiently.
-A call for applications to attend the MOOC is now open.
-The Elsevier Foundation and the Food and Agriculture Organization (FAO) of the United Nations funded the Research4Life MOOC.
+Research4Life provides a MOOC (Massive Open Online Course) that equips existing and future users of the Research4Life programmes (Hinari, AGORA, OARE, ARDI and GOALI) with the knowledge and skills required to access and use the platform efficiently.
+The Elsevier Foundation and the Food and Agriculture Organization (FAO) of the United Nations funded the development of the Research4Life MOOC.
+The course is regularly delivered throughout the year.
+Please see the last section of this page about the upcoming courses.

 The target audience for this MOOC is aligned with Research4Life’s eligibility criteria.
 Eligible institutions include: national universities, professional schools (in medicine, agriculture, pharmacy, public health, socio-legal studies, engineering, etc.), research institutes, teaching hospitals and healthcare centers, government offices, national libraries, agricultural extension centers and local non-governmental organizations.